How to Fill Out the European Accident Statement Form: Field-by-Field Guide

 Mistake to avoid: Ticking circumstances that describe the other driver’s behaviour - you are attributing those actions to yourself.
 A missing total count means someone could add ticks after signing without detection.
 This is the single most important section for determining liability.

-Section 9: Sketch
+Section 13: Sketch

-A diagram showing road layout, vehicle positions before and after impact, direction of travel, road signs, and lane markings.
+Draw a diagram showing road layout, vehicle positions before and after impact, direction of travel, road signs, and lane markings.
 See the dedicated sketch section below.

-Section 11: Remarks
+Section 14: Remarks

 Mistake to avoid: Leaving this section blank.
 It is your opportunity to add context that could affect liability - rain, sun glare, an obscured road sign, an uncooperative other driver.

-Section 12: Signatures
+Section 15: Signatures

 Both drivers sign the completed front page.
 See the dedicated signing section below.